 Walsh has the pulse of those people who make up the majority of the district, he said, according to Patch reporter editor Gloria Casas.

 The press is gathering at the Medinah Shrine Center in Addison.
 Supporters are gathered around television sets - all tuned into Fox News, according to Patch editor Gloria Casas.
 U.S. Congressman Joe Walsh has not arrived, Casas said.

 Duckworth Update 7:30 p.m.
 Nov.
 6

 Democract candidate Tammy Duckworth has arrived at her election night rally at the Holiday Inn in Elk Grove Village.
 She told reporters that although her campaign was outspent by Republican Joe Walsh, she is feeling confident about the race.
 She also expressed her gratitude to her supporters.

 Duckworth was a Black Hawk helicopter pilot in the Iraq War who lost both of her legs in 2004 after her helicoter was hit by an RPG.
 She has served as Director of Illinois' Department of Veterans' Affairs and was Assistant Secretary of Veterans Affairs under President Obama.

-Walsh defeated Democrat Melissa Bean in 2010, winning by 291 votes out of 200,000 votes that were cast.
+Walsh defeated Democrat Melissa Bean in 2010, .
 Walsh, a self-described TEA-party conservative, is a former Public Policy Director of The Heartland Institute and has become known for his outspoken style.